snoyberg/yesoddocs/hamlet/index.markdown

 ---
 title: Hamlet
 ---
-Current version: **[0.0.2](http://hackage.haskell.org/package/hamlet-0.0.2)**.
+Current version: **[0.2.0](http://hackage.haskell.org/package/hamlet-0.2.0)**.
 Upcoming version: **none**.
 Code repo: [http://github.com/snoyberg/hamlet](http://github.com/snoyberg/hamlet)

 Hamlet is a templating system loosely based on Haml syntax.
 Additionally, it is a monad to support efficient generation of textual data.

-Since the former is more usual use case, I will address that first.
+**NOTE**: Hamlet 0.2 introduces [some major changes](http://www.snoyman.com/blog/entry/hamlet-version-0-2/) over the 0.0 series.
+0.2 is recommended for all users; the new syntax should be easier to use and more amenable to Haskell programmers in general.

 Instead of attempting to be a generic templating system, Hamlet attempts to excel in a specific niche.
 In particular, the following design goals are